GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Background and Problem Formulation

-Graph Neural Networks (GNNs) are a class of Neural Networks that can be operated directly on data represented with graphs.
-In our work, we represent the dimension-reduced multi-sensor features and their reliability measures \invis{HOW IS THIS RELIABULITY FUNCTION DENOTED (A SCALAR)? } as a connected graph to learn the correlations between the sensor features.
-These connections in the graph \invis{IS THE CONNECTIONS SAME AS CORRELATIONS} are mathematically described by a weighted graph $\mathcal{G} : = (\mathcal{V}, \mathcal{W})$, where $\mathcal{V} = { 1, 2, …, N}$ is a set of $N$ nodes/vertices associated with elements of the sensors' feature vectors. $\mathcal{W}$ is a weighted adjacency matrix with entries $\mathcal{W}_{i,j}$ representing the strength of the connection (edge) between feature elements $i$ and $j$.
+Real-world data modalities (say images and point clouds) used for sensor fusion exhibit complex correlations between them.
+For instance, a rock captured in an image from a robot is represented by RGB values, as XYZ values in point clouds, and a spikes in the acceleration and angular velocity in a 6-DOF IMU when the robot runs over it.
+For accurate sensor fusion, these complex correlations cannot be represented by regular data structures (i.e. in the Euclidian domain).

-We incorporate Graph Convolution Network (GCN) \cite{gcn} and Graph Attention Network \cite{agcn} operators in our GNN to encode and pay attention to the local graph structure and node embeddings.
-GCN is a generalized form of the convolution in CNNs, where the convolution is operated on irregular or non-euclidean data structures (such as graphs) to learn features from a node and its neighbours.
-We use Graph Attention Network(GAT) \cite{rgat} to identify the hidden representations of the graph nodes by attending over its neighbors using a self-attention strategy.
+Representing the data streams as a graph offers the capability of modeling the complex correlations between them as weighted edge connections in the graph.
+Therefore, in our work, sensor data is processed and represented as a weighted graph $\mathcal{G} : = (\mathcal{V}, \mathcal{W})$, where $\mathcal{V} = { 1, 2, …, N}$ is a set of $N$ nodes/vertices associated with elements of the sensors' feature vectors. $\mathcal{W}$ is a weighted adjacency matrix with entries $\mathcal{W}_{i,j}$ representing the strength of the connection (edge) between feature elements $i$ and $j$.